-Both sildenafil and viagra college professors and employers will expect young people to know their way around the academic side of the Internet; a skill that for many students, needs to be taught.
+Both college professors and employers will expect young people to know their way around the academic side of the Internet; a skill that for many students, needs to be taught.
 In a Pew survey, a majority of teachers said that their students lacked patience and determination when doing difficult research.
 A majority of teachers also said that their students didn’t know how to use multiple sources to support an argument.
 We’re about to change that.
-Read finasteride au on to find some of the best websites for teaching digital literacy.
+Read on to find some of the best websites for teaching digital literacy.

-For many students, doing research means typing a word or two into a Google search and using information sildenafil jelly manufacturers from the first link that pops up.
+For many students, doing research means typing a word or two into a Google search and using information from the first link that pops up.
 Students need to know that the quality of their search terms helps determine the quality of the information that they find.
 If you’re new to strategic searching, or need fresh ideas, we’ve gathered some lessons to get your students’ brains turning.

 Of course Google will be a go-to source both for doing searches and for finding related lessons.
 Google has lessons on selecting search terms, narrowing searches, and evaluating sources.
 Options range from beginning to advanced, so you can tailor the lesson to students from elementary school on up.
 For some brainy fun, try the Google A Day Challenge, which poses difficult questions that students might be able to answer with their new searching expertise.

 Do you have a complicated relationship with Wikipedia?
 You’re not alone.
 While the site is packed with interesting information, students tend to use it as a one-stop shop for research.
 Often, they don’t realize that they need to check the reliability of that information.
 The Internet is overflowing with all sorts of biases, and students must learn to sort fact from fiction.
 This can be a challenging lesson to teach, but it’s usually fascinating as well.